Daemino/DayZ-Hardcore-PvE/README.md

-This repository just archives the server settings I made and saves it for future use.
+This repository just archives the server settings I made and saved it for future use.
 Server's Discord: http://www.discord.gg/mtr36Nm